 Rounding out the cast is Oscar-winner Rami Malek of Mr. Robot and Bohemian Rhapsody fame.
 Malek was unable to attend April’s event, but he sent in a video message that seemed to signal that he is going to be the villain in No Time to Die:

 “I promise you all, I will be making sure Mr. Bond does not have an easy ride of it in this, his 25th outing,” Malek said.

 — James Bond (@007) April 25, 2019

 Little is known about the plot at this time, though executive producer Barbara Broccoli did reveal where the film would start, at least.

 “Bond is not on active service when we start the film, so he is actually enjoying himself,” she said.
 “We consider Jamaica Bond’s spiritual home, and he starts his journey here.”

 Bond will come out of retirement when Felix Leiter comes calling, seeking Bond’s help in rescuing a kidnapped scientist which sets them on the trail of a villain with a deadly new technology.
 Though there was no footage, since primary shooting had yet to begin, the live stream ended with a shot of one of the sets, presumably Bond’s Jamaican villa.
-Bond 25 will also shoot in London, Norway (where filming has already been done), and Matera, an ancient, cliffside city in Southern Italy.
+No Time to Die will also shoot in London, Norway (where filming has already been done), and Matera, an ancient, cliffside city in Southern Italy.